shraddha-hna/Shraddha-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Shraddha Sharma is a research engineer of artificial intelligence at the NTU SMRT Lab.
-Her research interests include signal processing, machine learning and music information retrieval.
+I am a research engineer of artificial intelligence at the SMRT Lab of Nanyang Technological University, a Laboraory focussed on designing and improving existing technologies for the SMRT, Singapore Mass Rapid Transit.
+My research interests include signal processing, machine learning, music information retrieval, and human computer music interaction.
+Besides academic interests, I am a passionate dancer (leader of dance crew in NTU) and love singing.